We’re a smoke-free site, so smoking isn’t allowed inside the buildings or in our grounds of any of our premises.

 E-cigarettes or ENDS

-The Trust’s smoke free policy prohibits the use of E-cigarettes or electronic nicotine delivery systems (ENDS) whilst on Trust premises due to the realistic nature of these devices and the negative impression given if being used.
+Our smoke-free policy prohibits the use of E-cigarettes or electronic nicotine delivery systems (ENDS) on our premises due to their realistic nature and the negative impression they give.

 Did you know?

-- Tobacco smoke contains over 4,000 chemicals in the form of particles and gases, over 50 of which are known to be cancer-causing
+- Tobacco smoke contains more than 4,000 chemicals in the form of particles and gases, over 50 of which are known to be cancer-causing

 - Many people are concerned about the effects of second-hand smoke